-SYMPTOM POSSIBLE REMEDY I am having trouble getting my init string to work. ■ Init strings are primarily personal preferences.
+SYMPTOM POSSIBLE REMEDY I am having trouble getting my init string to work.
+Init strings are primarily personal preferences.
 Use the most basic one that can get the job done.
-An &Q6 (which disables error control) is optional.
-Connection Errors Try connecting at a lower speed (e.g., 9600 or 2400bps).
-Turn off error correction/compression with an AT&Q6%C0 command.
+An &amp;Q6 (which disables error control) is optional.
+Connection Errors Try connecting at a lower speed (e.g., 14,400 or 9600bps).
+Turn off error correction/ compression with an AT&amp;Q6%C0 command.
 Noisy/poor line conditions may prohibit connection.
 Have your phone company test your lines.
-Verify that the modem at the other end is up to date and compliant with current CCITT and Bell standards.
+Verify that the modem at the other end is up to date and compliant with current CCITT- ITU and Bell standards.
 Problem Connecting to On- line subscription services.
 Some on-line services require that your modem be configured to run with error correction and data compression turned OFF .
-The easiest way to accomplish this is by using the command AT&Q6 and setting the communication software to the correct baud rate for the service you are calling (e.g., 2400, 9600bps).
+The easiest way to accomplish this is by using the command AT&amp;Q6 and setting the communication software to the correct baud rate for the service you are calling (e.g., 2400, 9600bps).

 SYMPTOM POSSIBLE REMEDY Problem Connecting to On- line subscription services (contd).
-If you still have problems connecting, try forcing the modem to connect up at the slower speed with the commands AT&Q6N0S37= 6 for 2400 baud, and AT&Q6N0S37= 9 for 9600 baud services.
-Problem connecting to ISPs using the 56KFlex protocol Be sure your ISP (Internet Service Provider) supports the K56Flex interim standard.
-If you cannot achieve a 56Kbps connection, the modem will fallback to V.34 (33.6Kbps)).
-Download terminates abnormally. ■ Make sure the AT&R1 is set in your active profile.
+If you still have problems connecting, try forcing the modem to connect up at the slower speed with the commands AT&Q6N0S37=6 for 2400 baud, and AT&Q6N0S37=9 for 9600 baud services.
+Download terminates abnormally.
+Make sure the AT&amp;R1 is set in your active profile.
+Microphone fails to work.
+Make sure attached microphone is working and conforms to necessary specifications.
+See Section One.
+Make sure microphone is plugged into correct jack.
+Speaker fails to work.
+Make sure attached speaker is working and conforms to necessary specifications.
+See Section One.
+Make sure speaker is plugged into correct jack.